 Lyme disease is an infectious disease caused by the organism Borrelia burgdorferi.
-The disease is spread by the bite of the Ixodes tick, which is normally transmitted to humans by the white dear.
-Lyme disease is most often seen in North- and mid-Western states such as Connecticut.
-The bite of the Ixodes tick results in spread of B. burgdorferi through the blood stream.
+The condition is spread by the Ixodes tick bite, which is typically transmitted to humans by the white dear.
+Lyme disease is most often seen in North-eastern and mid-Western states such as Connecticut and Wisconsin.
+The bite of the Ixodes tick results in the spread of B. burgdorferi through the blood stream.
 Patients often develop a characteristic bullseye rash (target rash) at the initial site of inoculation.
-They subsequently develop spread of the rash diffusely across the body (erythema migrans), followed by systemic flu-like symptoms.
+They subsequently create the rash spread across the body (erythema migrans), followed by systemic flu-like symptoms.

 Lyme disease is caused by the bacteria Borrelia burgdorferi, which is part of the spirochete family.
-This bacteria is hosted on the Ixodes tick, which frequently resides on white dear in regions of the Northwestern and mid-Western United States.
-Once an individual is bitten by the Ixodes tick, bacteria enter the circulation and disseminate widely.
+This bacteria is hosted on the Ixodes tick, which frequently resides on white dear in the Northeastern and mid-Western United States regions.
+Once the Ixodes tick bites an individual, bacteria enter the circulation and disseminate widely.
 A characteristic rash called a bullseye or target rash develops at the bite location.
-As the bacteria spreads, individuals develop a wide-spread rash over the body accompanied by systemic symptoms such as fever and malaise.
+As the bacteria spread, individuals develop a wide-spread rash over the body accompanied by systemic symptoms such as fever and malaise.
 The bacteria can infect organs such as the nervous system, heart, and joints.
-Untreated patients may go on to develop chronic infection, which is frequently complicated by migratory arthritis, heart disease (carditis), cardiac conduction abnormalities, and peripheral neuropathy
+Untreated patients may develop chronic infection, which is frequently complicated by migratory arthritis, heart disease (carditis), cardiac conduction abnormalities, and peripheral neuropathy.

-In certain geographic locations in the United States, Lyme disease is relatively common and responsible for fair number of primary care visits.
-The condition may require referral to an infectious disease specialist, particularly if first-line and conservative measures are unsuccessful.
+In specific geographic locations in the United States, Lyme disease is relatively common and responsible for a fair number of primary care visits.
+The condition may require referral to an infectious disease specialist, mainly if first-line and conservative measures are unsuccessful.
 Other specialists may also need to be involved in a patient’s care, including a cardiologist, neurologist, and orthopedic surgeon.

-Symptoms of Lyme disease depend on the stage of disease, such as early localized disease, early disseminated disease, and late infection.
-During the early stages, patients typically develop a characteristic bullseye rash (target rash) at the initial site of inoculation.
-They subsequently develop spread of the rash diffusely across the body (erythema migrans), followed by systemic symptoms that can mimic a flu, such as fever, body aches, headache, and arthralgias.
+Lyme disease’s symptoms depend on the stage, such as early localized disease, early disseminated disease, and late infection.
+During the early stages, patients typically develop a characteristic bullseye rash (target rash) at the inoculation’s initial site.
+They subsequently develop the rash spread across the body (erythema migrans), followed by systemic symptoms that can mimic flu, such as fever, body aches, headache, and arthralgias.
 Long-term complications include Lyme carditis (inflammation of the heart), which results in cardiac conduction abnormalities and occasionally leads to heart failure.
 Patients also frequently develop neurologic abnormalities such as meningitis, facial palsy, and polyneuropathy.
 Polyneuropathy is often characterized by sensory loss and paresthesias in the extremities.
 Some patients develop a subtle form of dementia.
 Individuals also often develop chronic arthritis in one or a few joints.

-The diagnosis of Lyme disease is suggested based on symptoms and physical examination, but typically confirmed with laboratory studies.
+Lyme disease is suggested based on symptoms and physical examination but typically confirmed with laboratory studies.
 Serologic testing is often performed with an enzyme-linked immunosorbent assay (ELISA) followed by a Western blot.
-Polymerase chain reaction (PCR) testing of the cerebrospinal or joint fluid can help confirm the diagnosis as well.
+Polymerase chain reaction (PCR) testing of the cerebrospinal or joint fluid can help confirm the diagnosis.

 Commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), thyroid function (TSH, free T4), and urine analysis.
-An EKG (electrocardiogram) is normally obtained to evaluate the electrical activity of your heart.
-If you have symptoms or signs of heart failure, they will usually obtain a chest x-ray and ultrasound of the heart (echocardiogram).
+An EKG (electrocardiogram) is typically obtained to evaluate the electrical activity of your heart.
+If you have symptoms or signs of heart failure, the healthcare providers will order a chest x-ray and ultrasound of the heart (echocardiogram).

 If you have joint pain, your doctor may obtain an x-ray of the affected joint.
 Sometimes, inflamed joints such as the knee receive arthrocentesis – during this procedure, your doctor will insert a sterile needle into the joint and drain fluid to send for further laboratory analysis.